Send transfers

 Step 2: Add funds to Fintoc

-Step 3: Create Transfer
+Step 3: Create a transfer

-Use an Idempotency Key
+Use an idempotency key

-header to the request.
+To perform an idempotent request, provide an Idempotency-Key header to the request.
 Learn more about idempotent request in this guide.

-Create a Transfer for Mexico 🇲🇽
+Create a transfer for Mexico 🇲🇽

 curl --request POST \